 The anticoagulant Warfarin acts on VKORC1, preventing it from activating clotting proteins.
 Variants in VKORC1 then can play a big role in the amount of Warfarin that is needed.

-CC: normal VKORC1 activity, increased risk of lupus (Asian population)[ref]
+- C/C: typical VKORC1 activity, increased risk of lupus (Asian population)[ref]

 Vitamin K is a fat-soluble vitamin, and including fat while eating green veggies will increase your absorption.
 Most animal sources of vitamin K2 are naturally found with fat.

 Conversion of vitamin K2 in the gut microbiome is dependent on having a good gut microbiome — so if you have been on a broad-spectrum antibiotic recently, your vitamin K conversion may be impaired.